Abbiirr/loan-workflow-ui/STATE.md

 6. Security
   - Sanitize any HTML or user-provided content before rendering.
 Avoid `dangerouslySetInnerHTML` or sanitize inputs if necessary.

+## Application Details Feature Bugs

+After reviewing the application details feature, several bugs and issues were identified:

+### Type Safety Issues
+1. **Duplicate Interface Definitions**: Interfaces like `AppDocument`, `AuditEntry`, and `WorkflowStage` are defined in multiple files instead of being in a shared types file.
+2. **Inconsistent Type Definitions**: The `WorkflowStage` interface is duplicated in both `ApplicationDetails.tsx` and `WorkflowProgress.tsx`.

+### Data Handling Bugs
+1. **Hardcoded Data**: All components in the application details feature use hardcoded data instead of properly handling data passed from props.
+2. **Missing Data Properties**: The `LoanApplication` interface doesn't include all the properties needed by the components.

+### Logic Bugs
+1. **Incorrect Email Generation**: The email generation in `ContactInfo.tsx` is overly simplistic and will break with many real names.
+2. **Hardcoded Interest Rate**: The interest rate in `FinancialDetails.tsx` is hardcoded instead of being configurable.
+3. **Incomplete Comment Functionality**: Comments in `AuditTrail.tsx` are never actually added to the audit trail - they just clear the input.

+### UI/UX Issues
+1. **Inconsistent Styling**: Extensive use of inline styles makes it difficult to maintain consistent styling.
+2. **Missing Error Handling**: No error handling for operations like downloading documents or adding comments.
+3. **Accessibility Issues**: Missing proper ARIA attributes, potential color contrast issues, and no keyboard navigation support.

+### Security Issues
+1. **Potential XSS Vulnerabilities**: User-generated content in the audit trail is displayed directly without sanitization.

+### Missing Features
+1. **Incomplete Document Functionality**: Document upload and download buttons don't actually perform any actions.
+2. **Missing API Integration**: All data is hardcoded with no actual backend integration.

+For a detailed list of bugs and recommendations, see [APPLICATION_DETAILS_BUGS.md](APPLICATION_DETAILS_BUGS.md).

 ## Recommendations & Next Steps

 Short-term (low risk):